Enter Title

 BACKGROUND

-The purpose of the Chief Directorate: Nuclear is to administer all matters related to nuclear energy as required by legislation and international agreements.
+The purpose of the Branch: Nuclear Energy Regulation and Management is to administer all matters related to nuclear energy as required by legislation and international agreements.
 Its service delivery aspirations are reflected in the values of Batho Pele (People First), excellence, professionalism, integrity, equity and loyalty.

-It consists of the Nuclear Safety Directorate, Nuclear Technology Directorate and the Nuclear Non-Proliferation Directorate.
+It consists of the Nuclear Safety Directorate, Nuclear Technology Directorate and the Nuclear Non-Proliferation Directorate as well as the National Liaison Office Chief Directorate.

-Nuclear energy, technology and safety policies facilitate the integration of the nuclear sector in various facets of South African society.
+Nuclear Safety, Technology and Non-Proliferation policies facilitate the integration of the nuclear sector in various facets of South African society.
 These policies position South African industry to be world-class leaders in various fields of nuclear expertise.
 The directorate is the benchmark for responsiveness and service delivery.

-The nuclear sector in South Africa is mainly governed by the Nuclear Energy Act 1999, Act 46 of 1999, and the National Nuclear Regulator (NNR) Act 1999, Act 47 of 1999.
-These Acts are administered by the Department of Energy.
+The nuclear sector in South Africa is mainly governed by the Nuclear Energy Act 1999, Act 46 of 1999, National Radioactive Waste Disposal Institute Act, Act 53 of 2008.
+National Nuclear Regulator (NNR) Act 1999, Act 47 of 1999 and Nuclear Energy Policy for the Republic of South Africa - 2008.
+These Acts are administered by the Department of Electricity and Energy.

 South Africa has two nuclear reactors generating 6 percent of its electricity.
 Its first commercial nuclear power reactor began operating in 1984.
 The government's commitment to the future of nuclear energy is strong.